 The innocent foundation gives grants to charities working all over the world so that they can help the world’s hungry.
 We provide funding for four different types of project:

-We’ve given seed funding grants since the very early days of the foundation back in 2004.
+We’ve given food security (previously known as seed funding) grants since the very early days of the foundation back in 2004.
 795 million people in go hungry every day, and we provide funding for sustainable agriculture projects which help communities in the developing world grow enough to feed and support themselves.
 These grants are specifically designed to help our partner charities get new projects off the ground, giving them time to refine their model and prove it works.
 You can find out how we choose which projects to support here.

 Local Food Poverty